SMSPIRITUALITY—MEDIA

 Recognition procedures and the lineage signal

-The mechanics by which a child is identified as the reincarnation of a deceased master are specific and have a long developed institutional form.
-The dying teacher may leave indications — written, spoken to attendants, encoded in poetic verse — of where to look for the rebirth.
-Senior disciples and oracle figures may receive dream-signs naming the locale, the parents, or distinguishing physical features.
-Candidate children are presented with objects belonging to the previous incarnation alongside decoy items the previous incarnation never held, and recognition is treated as evidential when the candidate consistently selects the genuine items without external prompting.
-The most prominent contemporary example is the line of the Dalai Lama — the fourteenth in a series of recognised emanations of Avalokiteśvara that the Geluk school has carried since the late fourteenth century — and the institutional procedures the Geluk school has refined for that particular line carry, in summary, the form the other schools also operate inside.
-The system has a political dimension the strictly contemplative reading sometimes underrates: the tulku institution stabilises monastic wealth and patronage networks across generations, gives lineages a recognisable continuity that survives the death of charismatic teachers, and historically served as a mechanism for managing succession in a Buddhist monastic culture that did not produce hereditary religious authority through clerical marriage.
-The contemporary Tibetan diaspora has also produced contested cases — the recognition of the seventeenth Karmapa, the recognition of the eleventh Panchen Lama — in which the political and contemplative dimensions of the institution have become difficult to disentangle.
+The process for identifying a child as the reincarnation of a deceased master is specific and long-established.
+The dying teacher may leave indications of where to look: written notes, words spoken to attendants, or poetic verse encoding the locale, the parents, or distinguishing features.
+Senior disciples and oracle figures may receive dream-signs.
+Candidate children are presented with objects belonging to the previous incarnation alongside decoys the previous incarnation never held.
+Recognition is treated as evidential when the candidate consistently selects the genuine items without prompting.
+The most prominent contemporary example is the line of the Dalai Lama, the fourteenth in a series of recognised emanations of Avalokiteśvara that the Geluk school has carried since the late fourteenth century.
+The system also has a political dimension the strictly contemplative reading can underrate.
+The tulku institution stabilises monastic wealth and patronage networks across generations, gives lineages continuity that survives the death of charismatic teachers, and historically served as a mechanism for managing succession in a Buddhist monastic culture without hereditary clerical authority.
+The contemporary Tibetan diaspora has produced contested cases, including the recognition of the seventeenth Karmapa and the recognition of the eleventh Panchen Lama, in which the political and contemplative dimensions of the institution have become difficult to disentangle.

 Where the *tulku* line surfaces in the index

-Chögyam Trungpa Rinpoche was the eleventh Trungpa Tulku, a recognised Kagyu/Nyingma lineage holder whose flight from Tibet in 1959 and subsequent teaching career in Britain and North America was, on the tradition's own reading, the continued nirmāṇakāya activity of his lineage carried into a new linguistic and cultural setting. *Cutting Through Spiritual Materialism* opens the most uncompromising of his books by treating the recognition his upbringing trained him for as a starting condition the teaching has to relentlessly undercut — the tulku status is named precisely so that the analysis can dismantle every form of spiritual materialism the recognition could otherwise underwrite.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same lineage's working ethic into clinical English without naming the tulku category directly — Chödrön's authority within the tradition is by ordination and long training, not by tulku recognition, and the absence is itself a useful structural fact for the reader.
-Tenzin Palmo's *Cave in the Snow* is the index's most direct narrative of the tulku institution as lived practice: Palmo's account of her teacher Khamtrul Rinpoche's death and the subsequent recognition of his rebirth, her refusal of the tulku recognitions some commentators offered her on the grounds that the institution exists to train Himalayan nuns rather than to project Western teaching figures, and the long retreat that preceded the recognition question are the closest reading the corpus carries of the tulku system as it actually operates inside a working monastic life.
+Chögyam Trungpa Rinpoche was the eleventh Trungpa Tulku, a recognised Kagyu/Nyingma lineage holder.
+His flight from Tibet in 1959 and his subsequent teaching career in Britain and North America was, on the tradition's own reading, the continued nirmāṇakāya activity of his lineage in a new cultural setting. *Cutting Through Spiritual Materialism* opens by treating his tulku recognition as a starting condition the teaching has to relentlessly undercut.
+The status is named precisely so that the analysis can dismantle every form of spiritual materialism the recognition could otherwise underwrite.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the same lineage's working ethic into plain English without naming the tulku category directly.
+Chödrön's authority within the tradition is by ordination and long training, not by tulku recognition, and that absence is itself a useful structural fact.
+Tenzin Palmo's *Cave in the Snow* is the index's most direct account of the tulku institution as lived practice.
+It includes Palmo's account of her teacher Khamtrul Rinpoche's death, the recognition of his rebirth, her refusal of the tulku recognitions some commentators offered her, and the long retreat that preceded that question.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and Br.
-Troi Duc Niem's Plum Village reflection reach the nirmāṇakāya category from the Vietnamese Thiền side without the tulku institution attached — the doctrinal substrate is the same, the institutional extension is specifically Tibetan.
+Troi Duc Niem's Plum Village reflection reach the nirmāṇakāya category from the Vietnamese Thiền side without the tulku institution.
+The doctrinal substrate is the same; the institutional extension is specifically Tibetan.

 What it isn't